 This Swedish meatballs recipe has tender, perfectly seasoned homemade meatballs smothered in a deliciously creamy and buttery gravy.
 Making this IKEA favorite at home is easier than you think!

-Try this classic Spaghetti and Meatballs recipe or Chicken Parmesan Meatballs next.
+Try this classic Spaghetti and Meatballs, tasty Meatballs and Gravy, or Chicken Parmesan Meatballs next.

 Sometimes meatballs are the only thing that will hit the spot, and these can be on your table in only 45 minutes.
 That's not long at all, right?
 Homemade Swedish meatballs are so cozy and the ultimate comfort food dinner for your family.

-These are more like the Americanized version that you'd get at IKEA than truly authentic Swedish ones.
-I'll go ahead and say it, though... these bad boys are better than IKEA meatballs!
-The sauce is SO good.
-You could eat it on just about anything.
-And you totally can since this recipe makes plenty of leftovers.
+These are more like the Americanized version that you’d get at IKEA than truly authentic Swedish ones.
+I’ll go ahead and say it, though… these are better than IKEA meatballs!
+The sauce is SO good, and this recipe makes plenty of tasty leftovers.

 Can I use pre-made meatballs?